Subshift12/Privacy-Policy/README.md

 # Privacy-Policy
- mohammad built the Subshift game as an Ad Supported game.
-This SERVICE is provided by mohammad at no cost and is intended for use as is.
+Mohammad built the Subshift game as an Ad Supported game.
+This SERVICE is provided by Mohammad at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.